"Exploring the Global Sustainable Innovation Landscape: The Top 100 Companies and Beyond" reveals the companies championing innovation to solve critical sustainability challenges

 - While the U.S. ranks higher than any other country with 33 patent owners in the Top 100, Asia is the best-represented region with 44 companies in the Top 100.

-- Regional patterns can reflect domestic economic and policy priorities.
-The U.S. dominates Pharmaceuticals representation in the Top 100, while Japan's strong showing could be due to initiatives like the Japan SDGs Awards and SDG Future Cities.
+- The U.S. dominates Pharmaceuticals representation in the Top 100, while Japan's strong showing could be due to initiatives like the Japan SDGs Awards and SDG Future Cities.

 Industry focus areas:

-- While it contributes relatively few owners overall, Electronics industry portfolios from companies like Samsung (1), LG Electronics (13), and Apple (17) stand out as the top performer in SDG-related patent quality, showing the significance of semiconductors for addressing climate change and digital transformation.
+- Electronics industry portfolios from companies like Samsung (1), LG Electronics (13), and Apple (17) stand out as the top performer in SDG-related patent quality, showing the significance of semiconductors for addressing climate change and digital transformation.

 - Chemicals and Materials industry developments indicate that the transition to electric vehicles is driving progress among top performers like LG Chem (5).

-- Despite the urgency to reduce emissions, many in the Automotive industry have not increased their SDG-related patent holdings in recent years.
-Japan's Toyota Motor (3) has the industry's largest SDG-related patent portfolio, while U.S.-based Ford (12) and General Motors (23) perform well on patent quality.
+- In the Automotive industry Japan's Toyota Motor (3) has the industry's largest SDG-related patent portfolio, while U.S.-based Ford (12) and General Motors (23) perform well on patent quality.

 Patents and the SDGs: an objective window into environmental and social progress